Muhammad-Mukarram-Asad/Exercise-Frontend-MERN-Project/README.md

 # MERN-Stack
 This repository is purely based on MERN projects and practices.
+This project consists of two folders:
+1)
+2)